FLink30/trainingplan/README.md

 - UI-Tests

 **Other improvements:**
-- we should use a hashmap with the scenes in it instead of using the 'switchTo'-mthode and always build the scenes anew
+- we should use a hashmap with the scenes in it, instead of using the 'switchTo'-methode and always build the scenes anew

 ## Use Case Diagram